Loading…

 How is Adiglue better than super glue?

-Additionally, Adiglue’s unique formulation allows it to remain usable for up to 18 months, even with the bottle open, as long as the nozzle is kept clean and the bottle is stored upright.
+Additionally, Adiglue’s formulation allows it to remain usable for up to 18 months, even with the bottle open, as long as the nozzle is kept clean and the bottle is stored upright.
 Unlike traditional super glues, Adiglue dries quickly but slightly slower, resulting in a much stronger and less brittle bond.

 Super glue gel